KhanhQuynh-Pham/procurement-data-automation/README.md

 Power Automate, Power Query (M language), Excel, Outlook

 ## Note
+Both tools were built from actual work at the author's previous company and are currently in active use by the procurement team.
 Company specific details (system names, file paths, data) have been redacted or anonymized.
 This repository reflects the author's own independently built solution.